-Diving Lord Howe Island should be very high on your bucket list; it has to be within the Top Ten Best Diving Destinations in Australia.
-Here’s why:-
+Lord Howe Island should be very high on your bucket list – it’s one of the Best Diving Destinations in Australia.
+Here’s why…

 Imagine you had to design the perfect place for an adventurous scuba diver to escape to for a week’s diving holiday.
 You’d probably go for an island, where it’s not too warm and not too cold (maybe where tropical, sub-tropical and temperate ocean currents converge).
 You’d probably want a nice long reef around a lagoon, so you could dive and snorkel inside the lagoon, and explore more adventurous stuff outside in the nooks and crannies, gullies and arches.
 Then you’d probably give the island some sharp drop-offs for some nice submerged walls, and maybe add a few small islands around to create a variety of dive sites.

 You’d probably want a beach where you could snorkel with turtles (let’s call it Old Settlement Beach), and another where you can feed fish and snorkel with reef sharks (- we’ll call that one Ned’s).
 To ensure we get some pelagics we’d put it on a volcanic remnant pretty far offshore with drop-offs of down to 3000m around it.
-Then, just to round it all off we’d put another completely uninhabitable pinnacle surrounded by its own unique marine eco-system just a tantalizingly short distance away.
+Then, just to round it all off we’d put another completely uninhabitable pinnacle surrounded by its own unique marine eco-system just a tantalisingly short distance away (we’ll call that Ball’s Pyramid).

 Fortunately, we don’t have to design and create it – this adventure playground is already manifest in the form of Lord Howe Island.
 Just 700 km east of Port Macquarie, that’s 100 minutes flight from Sydney or Brisbane, and it is part of NSW.
-It has everything described above, and hills and mountains to climb, and a thriving community providing top-class accommodation and dining.
+It has everything described above, hills and mountains to climb, and a thriving community providing top-class accommodation and dining.
+Plus a great dive centre: everything you need for scuba diving Lord Howe Island.

-Lord Howe Island is due east of Port Macquarie, about 100 minutes flying time from Sydney, Port Macquarie and Brisbane.
+Lord Howe Island is due east of Port Macquarie, about 100 minutes flying time from Sydney and Brisbane, with daily Qantaslink flights from Sydney.

 Five ocean currents converge at Lord Howe Island, creating a unique ecosystem boasting over 500 species of fish, some found only around Lord Howe.
 The Lord Howe Island Marine Park surrounds the island, and the archipelago is recognised by UNESCO as a World Heritage site.
 There are no rivers draining into the ocean, no commercial fishing in the vicinity and few tourists.
 These factors help to keep the waters as clean and clear, the coral in perfect condition and fish unperturbed by divers.